 24-Hour Emergency Shelter

-WISE has an emergency shelter located in Big Rapids.
-Our shelter has 19 beds, and is open to single women and women with children who are fleeing domestic violence or sexual abuse.
+WISE has an emergency shelter.
+Our shelter services are open to individuals and their children who are fleeing intimate partner domestic violence or sexual abuse.

 To begin your shelter assessment, call our 24-hour crisis line at (231) 796-6600 or toll-free at 1-800-374-WISE (9473).